ladas-larry/aab/frontend/content/guides/english-speaking-steuerberater-berlin.md

 ### Hybrid tax advisor services

 Platforms like Zasta and Taxfix’s Expert Service combine tax software with access to a tax advisor.
 You enter most of the data yourself and upload your documents, and a professional then reviews everything.
-It's a hybrid model of self-filing with additional validation, and not all cases are supported. [^6]
+It's a hybrid model of self-filing with additional validation, but not all cases are supported. [^6]

 It's usually cheaper than a traditional tax advisor, but it doesn't fully replace one.
 Waiting times can be noticeable during peak tax season (March to May).